Lukita Maxwell Went From Bali To Utah To Generation — All To Change Her Own Generation

 Welcome to The Come-Up, where rising Gen-Z talent checks in on their way to the top.
 Here, Lukita Maxwell, star of HBO's Genera+tion and self-described "coffee-fueled, terrible over-thinker that loves making art," walks us through her favorite causes, pre-pandemic hangout, and swearing a "fuck ton."
 (Apologies to her mother on that last one.)

-Gucci coat; Gucci pants; Gucci Crêpe de Chine Shirt, $1400, available at gucci.com; Gucci Knee-High Boot With Horsebit, $1690, available at gucci.com; Éliou Kairi Earrings, $140, available at eliou-eliou.com.
+Gucci coat; Gucci pants; Gucci Crêpe de Chine Shirt, $1750, available at gucci.com; Gucci Knee-High Boot With Horsebit, $2200, available at gucci.com; Éliou Kairi Earrings, $140 USD, available at eliou-eliou.com.

 VITALS